 Network structure.
 In the decoding modules, all of the convolutional kernels in Figure 3(b) are set to 1×1 .
-In each global PiCANet, we use 256 hidden neurons for the ReNet, then we use a 1×1 Conv layer to generate D = 100 dimensional attention weights, which can be reshaped to 10×10 attention maps.
-In its attending operation, we use dilation = 3 to attend to the 28×28 global context.
-In each local PiCANet, we first use a 7×7 Conv layer with dilation = 2, zero padding, and ReLU activation to generate an intermediate feature map with 128 channels.
-Then we adopt a 1×1 Conv layer to generate $\overline{D} = 49$ dimensional attention weights, from which 7×7 attention maps to attend to 13×13 local context regions with dilation = 2 and zero padding.
+In each global PiCANet, we use 256 hidden neurons for the ReNet, then we use a 1×1 Conv layer to generate D=100 dimensional attention weights, which can be reshaped to 10×10 attention maps.
+In its attending operation, we use dilation=3 to attend to the 28×28 global context.
+In each local PiCANet, we first use a 7×7 Conv layer with dilation=2, zero padding, and ReLU activation to generate an intermediate feature map with 128 channels.
+Then we adopt a 1×1 Conv layer to generate $\bar{D}=49$ dimensional attention weights, from which 7×7 attention maps can be obtained.
+Then we utilize these local attention maps to attend to 13×13 local context regions with dilation=2 and zero padding.